Shoulder pain often occurs due to inflammation or muscle injuries. Less frequently, shoulder pain can be a symptom of lung cancer.

 People should visit a doctor if they experience shoulder pain that either lasts more than a few days, goes away and then returns, or becomes unbearable.
 Depending on the cause, a doctor may recommend:

 Lung cancer is one of the most dangerous forms of cancer because it spreads so rapidly.
 Among those in whom a doctor detects and treats lung cancer before it spreads, about 56% will live for 5 years beyond diagnosis.

 However, once lung cancer reaches distant sites in the body, the 5 year survival rate reduces to 5%.
 For the best chance of survival, people who have symptoms of lung cancer should seek prompt medical treatment.

 The treatment options for lung cancer depend on the type of cancer and whether it has spread to other areas of the body.
 Some of the most common treatments include:

 - chemotherapy and radiation treatment

-- drugs that block tumors, interfere with their growth, or that treat side effects of cancer
+- drugs that block or interfere with the growth of tumors or treat other symptoms of cancer

-- immunotherapy, a treatment that supports the immune system to fight cancer cells
+- immunotherapy, which is a treatment that supports the immune system to fight cancer cells

 These options might improve a person's outlook if a doctor has detected lung cancer before it spreads.
 Once lung cancer reaches the lymph nodes and distant organs, the outlook becomes worse.